-Maximum length: Timber of standard lengths: standard length + 30 cm

-Timber of varying lengths: 580 cm
+Maximum length: Timber of standard lengths: standard length + 30 cm Timber of varying lengths: 580 cm

 Maximum diameter is the largest individual measurement of log diameter.
-If the maximum diameter is exceeded, the log is recorded as overdimensioned.
+If the maximum

 In measurement of pulpwood, a log part with smaller diameter is regarded as tolerance.
 Log length is measured down to the agreed minimum diameter.
 Log length including log parts with smaller diameters may not exceed the agreed maximum length.
 Stemwood shorter than 150 cm or with a diameter < 50 mm at 150-cm length is recorded as logging residue, so it is neither measured nor recorded.